A Toda bracket convergence theorem for multiplicative spectral sequences: Introduction

 \subsection{Outline}

-In Section \ref{sec:sseq-setup}, we introduce notation for the spectral sequence associated to a tower of fibrations and give a reformulation of the $E_r$-page that will be used in the rest of the paper.
+In Section \ref{sec:sseq-setup}, we introduce notation for the spectral sequence associated to a tower, including a review of the crossing differentials criterion.
 In Section \ref{sec:toda} we give notation for the setup of the main theorem, namely a pairing of spectral sequences satisfying certain properties along with certain elements that will form the relevant Toda brackets and Massey products.
 We define 3-fold Toda brackets and Massey products in our general setting.
 In Section \ref{sec:comparison} we prove our versions of Moss' theorem (Theorems \ref{thm:main} and \ref{thm:E1}).
-In Section \ref{sec:examples} we give some example applications of these theorems to specific computations in the $\R$-motivic slice spectral sequence.
+In Section \ref{sec:examples} we show that the assumptions in our setup apply to colocalization towers, and give some example applications of these theorems to specific computations in the $\R$-motivic slice spectral sequence.

-The reader who wishes to jump to the precise statements of the theorems should read Section \ref{sec:setup} and then skip to Section \ref{sec:comparison-subsec}.
+The reader who wishes to jump to the precise statements of the theorems should read Assumption \ref{ass:X}, the notation at the beginning of Section \ref{sec:assumptions2}, and Assumption \ref{ass:crossing}, and then skip to Section \ref{sec:comparison}.